 “The use of helmets and headbands is controversial”

-Will Parents Ever Have Access to Plagiocephaly Helmets on the NHS?
+Will Parents Ever Have Access to NHS Flat Head Treatment?

-However, we see on a daily basis how effective plagiocephaly helmets are as a treatment.
+However, we see on a daily basis how effective plagiocephaly remoulding is as a treatment.
 In 2015, the largest study of its kind was published, which researched the effectiveness of helmet therapy for positional cranial deformation.
-The study of which were overwhelming, with complete correction being successfully achieved in 94.4% of patients treated with helmet treatment as first-line therapy.
+The study of which was overwhelming, with complete correction being successfully achieved in 94.4% of patients treated with helmet treatment as first-line therapy.
 Additionally, 96.1% of infants who received helmets after failed repositioning techniques also achieved complete correction.
-Take a look at our research page for more research into plagiocephaly and helmet therapy.
+Take a look at our research page for more research into plagiocephaly and reshaping therapy.

 As we have seen, there is an overwhelming body of evidence indicating that helmets are an effective treatment for plagiocephaly.
-However, it looks as though we still have a way to go until parents have access to plagiocephaly helmets on the NHS.
+However, it looks as though we still have a way to go until parents have access to NHS-funded therapy.

 To return to the original question of why you can’t get a plagiocephaly helmet on the NHS, the answer might not be so straightforward.
-In spite of frequent attention from the press, mounting pressure from the public, and even scientific evidence, the NHS still refuse to fund plagiocephaly treatment.
+While the NHS acknowledges plagiocephaly and brachycephaly, in spite of frequent attention from the press, mounting pressure from the public, and even scientific evidence, the NHS still refuses to fund treatment.

 Call 0330 100 1800 to arrange an appointment or browse our website for more information on our clinics and the services that we provide.